zainulNatha/airline-fleet-deployment-optimisation-project/scripts/bronze/README.md

 ## Check

-The first check reviewed which years were contained in the raw T-100 dataset.
+The first profiling step confirms which years exist in the operational source.

 ```sql
 SELECT DISTINCT